88BahaaAdel88/oneclick-youtube-downloader/README.md

 # oneclick-youtube-downloader
-script to download youtube videos with one click
+script to download youtube videos with one click using yt-dlp
 - Currently supports windows